SimarSima/FirebaseTest/README.md

-# PushDemo
+# FirebaseTest
-A push demo with FCM and Baidu Push
+This is a demo with Baidu Push and FCM Push